kmarchais/blender-vtk-importer-exporter/README.md

 - Install the PyVista package with Python:
   - In the python console copy paste and run the following line:
   - `import sys, subprocess; subprocess.call([sys.executable, '-m', 'pip', 'install', 'pyvista'])`

+# TODO
+- Manage frame_change_pre/frame_change_post to work with a saved blend file
+- Fix real colors of the colormaps